 Ultimate Guide Strategy Guide + Weekly Pro Tips

-Even so, do not treat him like a harmless trash mob.
-His pack can spike damage fast if you dive into the middle of it with poor positioning.
-If your build is fragile, clear the outer herd first, then collapse inward.
+Even so, do not treat him like a trash mob.
+His pack spikes damage fast if you charge into the middle with poor positioning.
+On a fragile build, clear the outer herd first, then collapse inward.
 The Cow Level punishes overconfidence more than it punishes low damage.